Scorecard prioritization

 - Save and, if possible, re-run or re-evaluate the call to confirm the correct scorecard is now used.

-- Filter by scorecard — In performance or coaching views, filter by the scorecard that has top priority for a given scenario to see consistent metrics.
+- Filter by scorecard: in performance or coaching views, filter by the scorecard with top priority for a given scenario to see consistent metrics.

-- Audit order — Periodically review Order of the Scorecard for all initiatives so default and fallback scorecards match team structure.
+- Audit order: periodically review Order of the Scorecard for all initiatives so default and fallback scorecards match your team structure.

-- Coach on the right criteria — Use weighted scorecards so rep feedback emphasizes high-weight objectives (e.g. discovery, compliance) and report on those dimensions.
+- Coach on the right criteria: use weighted scorecards so rep feedback emphasizes high-weight objectives and report on those dimensions.

 |---|---|